Origen-SDK/origen_testers/spec/decompiler/README.md

 pattern model as the comparison point.

-The validator compares the vectors at equivalent indices, so any issues that arise that either adds or removes vectors will see a significant error rate with possibly every aspect of the matcher failing.
+The validator compares the vectors at equivalent indices, so any issues that arise that either adds or removes vectors will see a significant error rate increase with possibly every aspect of the matcher failing.

 The validator defers to the platform setup whenever a platform-specific `vector body element`